 Business demography was also vigorous in 2018, with more creations than deletions, even though the entrepreneurial dynamism was less pronounced than in 2017.
+The first quarter of 2019 has also showed some entrepreneurial dynamism.

-Therefore, the employment rate rose up in 2018 while the unemployment rate decreased.
-Despite this favourable development, progress is still needed to reach Belgian Europe 2020 employment rate target of 73.2 % in 2020.
+The employment rate rose up in 2018 while the unemployment rate decreased and this trend also continued at the beginning of the year.
+Despite this favourable development, progress is still needed to reach the Belgian Europe 2020 employment rate target of 73.2 % in 2020.
 This target amounts to 75 % in 2020 for the European Union.